bsurai/building-web-embedded-apps/README.md

 UNIQUE CLASSES

 Avoid regular class names like `panel`, `item`, `input` etc. Your class names should be really unique.
+Also don't use class names are used in Bootstrap and other CSS frameworks.
 There're few ways to get them:

 - Write prefixes manually.
 Something like `someprefix-panel` or `sp-panel`.